Home

 Let’s start with the 3 clematis groups:

-Read plant labels, before buying, to make sure the height, spread and flowering season are really what you would like.
+Read plant labels before buying to make sure the height, spread and flowering season are suitable.

-So, here are my 10 recommendations for the best clematis varieties for beginners.
+Here are ten I would suggest being the best clematis varieties for beginners.

 Francis Rivis: